gyselroth/balloon/rfc/rfc1-End-To-End_Encryption.md

 This can be repeated for each new device owned by the user.

-## Encryption
-Only file content gets encrypted.
-Meta data MUST NOT be encrypted.
-Meaning file name, timestamps, tags, advanced meta attributes are still clear text.
-Folders are not affected by the encryption since only file content gets encrypted.

 ## Client settings
 Encryption should be optional within the client.
 A user MUST configure how the desktop client should encrypt.
 There SHOULD be at least two possibilities:

 * Encrypt everything which can be encrypted (Share content can not be encrypted if not every share member has at least one public key)
 * Encrypt only specific folders (Recursively).

-### User owned cloud
-A file gets encrypted
+If a folder gets set up as encrypted storage a flag `encrypted` gets stored on the server.
+Furthermore the server will only accept new uploads which have the encrypted flag.
+All other uploades into that very folder get rejected.

+## Encryption
+Only file content gets encrypted.
+Meta data MUST NOT be encrypted.
+Meaning file name, timestamps, tags, advanced meta attributes are still clear text.
+Folders are not affected by the encryption since only file content gets encrypted.
+If the client is configured to encrypt every possible file, a new file which gets uploaded MUST be encrypted locally using the users symetric key withing the tempory folder (.balloon) and the be uploaded.
+The client MUST tell the server that an encrypted file gets uploaded using an optional attribute `encrypted` which MUST be set to true.

+## Decryption
+Since the clients downloads a file first into a temporary folder within the .balloon folder, the client can determine if the content MUST be decrypted using the attribute `encrypted`.
+If encrypted is true the client MUST decrypt the file within the temporary folder and then move the file into the users data folder.

 ## A word to balloon-client-web
 Theoretically it is possible to do crypto in web browsers.
 But a browser is not a safe environment and the risk is high for key hijacking through generel Web attacks using XSS, Phishing and others.
+It COULD theoretically be implemented in a later step despite security risks.
+The web ui MUST mark nodes which have encrypted content.
+The web ui CAN use the node attribute (bool) encrypted to determine if a node is encrypted or not.

+If a new share gets created a user CAN configure it to encrypt its content.
+If this is done via the web client, the web client MUST inform via WAMP (RFC-2) a running device of the share owner to actually finish the share creation, creating symetric key, encrypt it with all share member public keys.

 ## General user warning using encryption
 This document describes a real end-to-end encryption.
 There IS absolutely NOT any way to restore lost private keys by admins.